osmandapp/web/main/docs/user/navigation/setup/route-navigation.md

 ### Select Starting Point

 As for the starting point, you can choose your current location, the location of a [Favorite point](../../map/point-layers-on-map.md#favorites), select a point on the map, or use [Search](../../search/index.md).
-You can also set a starting point in [Map Context menu](../../map/map-context-menu.md) by selecting the [Directions from](../../map/map-context-menu.md#directions-to--from) function.
+You can also set a starting point in [map context menu](../../map/map-context-menu.md) by selecting the [Directions from](../../map/map-context-menu.md#directions-to--from) function.

 ### Set Target Point